vinhkhuc/JFastText/README.md

 a library for efficient learning of word embeddings and fast sentence classification.
 The Java interface is built using [javacpp](https://github.com/bytedeco/javacpp).

 This library provides full fastText's command line interface.
-It also provides the API to load trained model into memory for label prediction.
+It also provides the API for loading trained model from file to do label prediction in memory.
 Model training is only done via the command line interface.
 Hence, JFastText is ideal for building Java Web applications for text classification using the model trained offline.

 ## Maven dependency
 ```xml